Posted: SEPTEMBER 3, 2025

 United Nations

-So what does this mean for the U.S. economy?
-Let’s break it down:
+So, what is the implication of this level of immigration for the U.S. economy?
+Let’s try to break it down:

 1

-• Skilled immigrants (engineers, doctors, researchers) complement native talent, boosting innovation and productivity.
+• Skilled immigrants (engineers, doctors, researchers) complement native talent and boost innovation and productivity.

 Studies have shown that between 2000 and 2022, immigrant labor accounted for nearly 75% of the growth in the prime-age U.S. labor force.
-But the impact on growth goes deeper than just adding more workers.
+But the impact on growth is more complex than just adding more workers.
 High-skilled immigrants, such as engineers, medical professionals, and researchers, often bring expertise that complements local talent and increases productivity.

 Size of the U.S. Prime Age (25-54) Workforce & Share of Growth by Nativity